Capabilities Framework Development

-Define and demonstrate the scope of practice and capabilities required of those working in clinical and non-clinical roles in remote and rural contexts (for healthcare organisations and their employees);
+Define and demonstrate the scope of practice and capabilities required of those working in clinical and non-clinical roles in remote, rural and humanitarian healthcare (for healthcare organisations and their employees);

 - Offer a suitably structured, inclusive and practical framework that encapsulates and regulates the above;

 - Inform and align with appropriate definitions of remote and rural healthcare;

 - Inform a robust “grandfathering” process to assess and award FRRHH Member or Fellow status (and post-nominals) to individuals for a defined period running from Jan 2021 until the development of formal assessments/examinations;

 - Provide a suitable foundation against which education courses delivered by external providers can be aligned and quality assured/accredited by the FRRHH;

 - Inform the development of clinical examinations in remote and rural healthcare;